ryanthnguyen/ConOrg/docs/IndividualAssignmentSpecs.md

 ## Tasks: Wesley Jones

-### Task 1: Code Skeleton
+### Task 1: Model associations

-- Description: This task is specifically to get a code skeleton running such that team members may begin making contributions
+- Description: Upon generation of all models, create the necessary associations per specification in the provided UML diagram
-- How to Evaluate: This should be evaluated under the pretense that a decent basis for all members can begin their work, i.e. correct base gemsets installed and project properly initialized
+- How to Evaluate: This should be evaluated by looking at each of the available model.rb's and seeing that they are properly configured to handled association.
-- Outcome of Task: The outcome is that a basic home page will exits as well as bootstrap installed
+- Outcome of Task: The outcome is that Model associations will be made such that users and admins can properly see, edit, or modify applications for the convention.

 ### Task 2: Sitemap